• Skip to primary navigation

 – 3 ripe peaches (You can really cook them anywhere from off the tree to overly ripe.
 It’ll come out fine either way.)

 You’ll need an 8″ round or square baking dish.
 Place the whole stick of butter in your dish and put in the oven at 350.
-You’ll be melting the butter in the dish while you whip up everything else.
+While you are whipping everything up, the butter will be melting in the oven.
+Don’t just melt the butter!
+The dish needs to be hot.
+The butter needs to be melted.
+Two birds– one stone.

 Cut up your peaches.
 Remove the pits.
 I leave the skin on, but you can remove it if you’re feeling fussy.
 In a bowl, mix 3 T brown sugar with the peaches.
 Add 1 t of vanilla extract.
 Set this bowl to the side.